 The Senate measure would follow movement in Michigan to lower the state’s strict ballast rules to weaker federal standards.
 Lowering safeguards at the state and federal levels opens up the Great Lakes to new, destructive threats to native ecosystems.

 The direct threats of invasive species include preying on native species, out-competing native species for food or other resources, causing or carrying disease, and preventing native species from reproducing or killing a native species’ young.
+Some species can damage public water supply and energy infrastructure.
+It is estimated that 55-70 percent of invasive species in the Great Lakes and 10-50 percent of the invasive species in western North America came from ballast water.
 Invasive species are virtually impossible to eradicate once established in our waterways, and mitigation efforts are costly and sometimes non-existent.